TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Properties.rst

     **The key:**

-    The value of the array key will be the key used when forcing the configuration into :t3-gifbuilder-text:`splitRendering`
+    The value of the array key will be the key used when forcing the configuration into :ref:`gifbuilder-text-splitRendering`
     configuration of the individual
     :ref:`GIFBUILDER objects <gifbuilder-object-names>`.
-    In the :t3-gifbuilder-property:`charRangeMap.[array].pixelSpaceFontSizeRef`
+    In the :ref:`gifbuilder-properties-charRangeMap-array`
     example below the key is :typoscript:`123`.

     ..  note::